LiDARNet: A Boundary-Aware Domain Adaptation Model for Point Cloud Semantic Segmentation

 Generally, we expect a model that can complete a task for data from similar domains.
 However, feature difference between two similar domains causes a model, which learns from one domain (called source domain \(S\)), can not perform well on another domain (called target domain \(T\)).
 Therefore, we expect a method that can adapt a model from one domain to another domain.
 If the target domain does not provide ground truth, the problem is called unsupervised domain adaptation.
 In this paper, the task is full-scene semantic segmentation for Lidar scan.
 In this problem, we use \(X_S\) denotes source data, \(Y_S\) denotes source labels, and \(X_T\) denotes target data, but target labels are not accessible.

 Based on the intuition that two similar domains should contain shared information across the two domains and private information to each domain.
 And the adaptable information should be contained in shared information of two domains.
 Therefore, we designed an end-to end trainable model that splits input data into domain shared and private features.
 The model then utilizes the extracted shared features to perform semantic segmentation.
-Fig.\ref{fig:data_flow} shows the components of the model and the information flow in the model.
-The model contains two extractors: a shared feature extractor \(f_P\) and a private feature extractor \(f_D\).
+The model contains two extractors: a shared feature extractor \(f_P\) and a private feature extractor \(f_D\) see Fig.\ref{fig:data_flow}.
 To induce the two extractors to produce such split information, we add a loss function that encourages the independence of these parts, and connect the private feature extractor to a classifier \(f_C\) to differentiate the data from two domains.
 Besides, we feed the output of the domain shared extractor to a segmentor to complete the same task (predict semantic labels \(\hat{Y}\)).

 To ensure that the private features are still useful and to further reduce the domain gap, we introduce the CycleGAN mechanism \cite{Zhu2017} to induce the models to learn two mappings between two domains.
 The domain private and shared features are fed into domain converters to convert the data from one domain to another domain: (\(f_{S\to T}\) converts source data into target domain, \(f_{T\to S}\) converts target data into source domain).
 The conversion is learning through an adversarial learning procedure.
 Therefore, the converted data are separately fed into domain discriminators (\(D_{T}\) and \(D_{S}\)).
 Meanwhile, we add Gated-SCNN \cite{Takikawa2019} on the side of the segmentor to extract boundary maps \(B\) while learning to predict semantic segmentation.
+The boundary maps are the predicted boundary of semantic labels.
 We utilize the output boundaries to penalize the label predictions from the target domain.
 To further penalize the label output, we add a boundaries discriminator \(D_{B}\), and a labels discriminator \(D_{Y}\) to penalize the output label and boundary.